New Lynn

 Whau River Flood Hazard Management

-Properties within the Whau River flood plain face stringent Auckland Council requirements including minimum floor levels, flood-compatible construction, and stormwater neutrality.
-Post-2023 modelling has updated flood hazard classifications.
-Civil earthworks must achieve building platforms above the revised 100-year ARI flood level with appropriate freeboard allowances.
+Properties within the Whau flood plain have Auckland Council requirements around minimum floor levels, flood-compatible construction, and stormwater neutrality.
+Post-2023 modelling updated the flood hazard classifications.
+Building platforms need to land above the revised 100-year ARI flood level with freeboard on top, and you need to show your stormwater isn't making things worse for downstream properties.

 Intensive Urban Site Constraints